mjoppich/igem_munich_2018/docs/methods.rst

         });

-All files that are pooled in a folder are handled as one file in the further steps, resulting in a combined analysis of all the files in that folder.
+All files that are pooled in a folder are handled as one file in the further steps (ContamTool.py_), resulting in a combined analysis of all the files in that folder.

 **Reference Files**